-Enhanced Seat Belt Use Reminder System (BeltAlert)
+Enhanced Seat Belt Use Reminder System (BeltAlert) Driver and Passenger BeltAlert (if equipped)

-BeltAlert is a feature intended to remind the driver. and outboard front passenger (if equipped with outboard front passenger BeltAlert) to buckle their seat belts.
-The feature is active whenever the ignition is in the START or ON/RUN position.
-If the driver or outboard front seat passenger is unbelted, the Seat Belt Reminder Light will turn on and remain on until both outboard front seat belts are buckled.
+3 BeltAlert is a feature intended to remind the driver and outboard front seat passenger (if equipped with outboard front passenger seat BeltAlert) to buckle their seat belts.
+The Belt Alert feature is active whenever the ignition switch is in the START or ON/RUN position.